 Improve diversity in all its aspects at all levels of the organization; and

-Enhancements to ICANN's whistleblower policy.
+Enhancements to ICANN's anonymous hotline (whistleblower) policy.

 Proposed additional paragraph: The CCWG-Accountability will take into account the community’s feedback arising from this report and the ongoing analysis of ICANN’s accountability as it continues to develop Work Stream 2.
 It is important to note that as a result, the above list of topics for Work Stream 2 is not fixed and additional issues may be dealt with in Work Stream 2.